BeardedGrinn/BeardedGrinn/README.md

 ## Hi there 👋

+I'm BeardedGrinn, I live in the Uk and I'm studying Coding with the Coding Bootcamp.

+🌱 I'm currently learning front end and back end
+🐺 I have a lovely dog named Lena

 <!--
 **BeardedGrinn/BeardedGrinn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.